Donald Trump: Targeting political opponents

 During his second presidency, the Trump administration took a series of actions using the government to target political opponents and civil society.
-His actions were described by the media as part of his promised "retribution" and "revenge" campaign, within the context of a strongly personalist and leader-centered conception of politics.
 He threatened, signed executive actions, and ordered investigations into his political opponents, critics, and organizations aligned with the Democratic Party.
-He ended the post-Watergate norm of Justice Department independence, weaponizing it and agencies across the federal government to target his political enemies.
-He continued filing personal lawsuits against his political opponents, companies, and news organizations that angered him.
-By July 2025, Trump had extracted more than $1.2 billion in settlements in a "cultural crackdown" against a variety of institutions that largely chose to settle rather than fight back.
+He ended the post-Watergate norm of Justice Department (DOJ) independence, weaponizing it and agencies across the federal government to target his political enemies.
+Under pressure to bring charges against his opponents, prosecutors advanced weak cases that were rejected by grand juries and admonished by judges who accused them of misconduct, leading to an erosion of the DOJ's credibility.
 Trump's actions against civil society were described by hundreds of legal experts and political scientists as authoritarian, contributing to democratic backsliding, and negatively impacting the rule of law.

-Pardons and commutations, 2025–present
+Pardons and commutations (2025–present)

-Trump's pardons and grants of clemency favored political allies and loyalists, and disproportionately pardoned "the powerful, famous, well-connected and wealthy" accused of white-collar crime.
-Trump granted clemency to all January 6 rioters convicted or charged on his first day in office, including those who violently attacked police, by pardoning more than 1,500 and commuting the sentences of 14.
+Trump's pardons and grants of clemency favored political allies and loyalists, and disproportionately pardoned "the powerful, famous, well-connected, and wealthy" accused of white-collar crime.
+Trump granted clemency to all January 6 rioters convicted or charged on his first day in office, including those who violently attacked police.

+Trump is the first American president to issue pardons for businesses and to cancel unpaid penalties.
+By July 2026, he had issued nine pardons and wiped out $200 million in penalties, some of which was destined for victims of wrongdoing.
+A June 2026 Reuters investigation found 96% of clemency grants failed to meet long-standing Department of Justice guidelines for such requests, that they were based on partisan and personal criteria.
+Lobbyists have told The Wall Street Journal and other news outlets that fees typically range from $1 million to $6 million for a successful application.

-Domestic policy, 2025–present
+Domestic policy (2025–present)

-Trump inherited a resilient economy from the Biden administration, with increasing economic growth, low unemployment, and declining inflation.

-He ordered agencies to stop enforcement of disfavored rules in an attempt at large-scale deregulation that legal experts described as illegal and contrary to decades of federal law.
+Trump ordered agencies to stop enforcement of disfavored rules in an attempt at large-scale deregulation that legal experts described as illegal and contrary to decades of federal law.
+He branded government programs, buildings, and paper money with his name or likeness, the first sitting president to do so.
 He sought greater government control over private businesses and shifted away from traditional conservative free market orthodoxy, engaging in state capitalism by taking direct government equity stakes in multiple U.S. corporations.
+Economists describe his economic policy and use of tariffs as contributing to inflation amidst the ongoing United States affordability crisis, which Trump has referred to as a "hoax".

+Science

 Trump canceled and paused federal grants and made large cuts to scientific research, several of which were found by judges and the Government Accountability Office as being illegal and unconstitutional.
 Trump and his administration's Make America Healthy Again agenda promoted anti-science and anti-vaccine activism, resulting in a resurgence of whooping cough and measles.

-He promoted climate change denial and misinformation, appointed oil, gas, and chemical lobbyists to the United States Environmental Protection Agency (EPA) to reverse climate regulations and pollution controls, and by October 2025 had cancelled $7.6 billion in funding for clean energy projects approved by the previous administration.